DeGroote School of Business

 2021 and Beyond

-• Further implementation of discovery learning opportunities, including those elevated by use of the McLean Centre for Collaborative Discovery.
+• Further implementation of discovery learning opportunities, including those elevated by the use of the McLean Centre for Collaborative Discovery.

-Launched in 2019, DeGroote’s 24-Hour Case Challenge is a case-based learning opportunity that occurs over one weekend and draws more than 900 student participants every year.
+Launched in 2019, DeGroote’s 24-Hour Case Challenge is a case-based learning opportunity that occurs over one weekend and draws more than 900 student participants annually.
 Students work together to solve a financial literacy problem and pitch their solutions to a panel of judges at the end of this event.
 This immersive experience fosters an environment of belonging and collaborative problem-solving, integrating core business skills with essential communication, critical thinking, and entrepreneurship skills.

 Contact Us